 Of course, if you don't have time for a day trip to the beautiful rolling hills of wine country, there are plenty of places to taste these wines within the city.
 Click the links below for a list of my top 10 SF tasting rooms, top 10 SF wine bars, and other large wine events.

 Another one of the top 10 things to do in San Francisco is attend a home game of one of our beloved local sports teams.
-The only team that plays within the city is the SF Giants baseball team, whose gorgeous AT&T ballpark sits right next to the Bay Bridge.
+The only team that plays within the city is the SF Giants baseball team, whose gorgeous Oracle Park (formerly AT&T Park) sits right next to the Bay Bridge.
 The popular Golden State Warriors basketball team plays just across the bay at the Oracle Arena in Oakland.

 Both teams have won national championships within the last few years and are hugely celebrated by their Bay Area fans.
 In addition, you'll find 49ers football, Sharks hockey, and more sports events spread out around the region.
 Click below to find out more.